|Australian Harness Racing Rules 151-174||

 155. (1) If a horse breaks gait during a race and the Stewards are of the opinion that the horse thereby gained ground or maintained its ground or caused interference to or obtained an advantage to the detriment of another runner, the Stewards may disqualify the horse from the race or place it in a lower position.

-156. (1) (a) A driver shall only use a whip of a design and specification approved by the Controlling Body.
+156. (1) (a) A driver shall only use and be in possession of a whip approved by the Controlling Body.

 (b) A whip, once approved:-